Make an Appointment: [email protected] | 315-292-8883

 My schedule is tight/I live far away from your office, can we do telehealth sessions instead of in-person?

 Yes!
-My practice offers HIPAA compliant Zoom for Healthcare for telehealth sessions.
-I can serve anyone in the state of New York through Zoom sessions (Syracuse, Utica, New York City, Rochester, Albany, Buffalo, Watertown, etc.).
+My practice offers HIPAA compliant telehealth.
+I can serve anyone in the state of New York through telehealth sessions (Syracuse, Utica, New York City, Rochester, Albany, Buffalo, Watertown, etc.).
 Contact your insurance company to ensure coverage.

 What’s the difference between talking to you or my best friend or family?